SANJAY-N0/sheet-shot/README.md

 ---

 ## ✅ How OAuth Login Works (Behind the Scenes)

+Understanding how the login flow works helps you debug issues faster.
+The extension uses Chrome's built-in `chrome.identity` API instead of a backend server, so no passwords are ever stored.
+Chrome handles the secure redirect, extracts the token from the URL, and the extension saves it locally.
+Every API call to Google Sheets then sends this token as a header to prove the user is authenticated.

 When you click **"Validate & Fetch Sync"** or **"Link Google Account"**: